Superfood Chocolate Brownie Energy Bites

-Except this time, we're not going in the cookie-flavored direction.
+Except for this time, we're not going in the cookie-flavored direction.
 Nope, today we're talking chocolate brownie energy bites.
 They're rich, fudgy, nutty, chocolatey and sweet.
-Basically everything that I adore about a good brownies.
+Basically, everything that I adore about a good brownie.
 Except hey, these are actually good for you!

 What is a superfood?